Schizophrenia in Children

 What is schizophrenia in children?

 Schizophrenia is a serious mental illness.
-It is a long-lasting and disabling problem of the brain.
+It's a long-lasting and disabling problem of the brain.
+It can be treated, but right now there is no cure.
 A child with this disorder has unusual behavior and strange feelings.
-He or she may suddenly start to have psychotic symptoms.
-Psychotic means having strange ideas, thoughts, or feelings that are not based in reality.
+They may suddenly start to have psychotic symptoms.
+Experiencing psychosis means having strange ideas, thoughts, or feelings that are not based in reality.

 Schizophrenia is not often found in children younger than age 12.
 It's also hard to spot in the early stages.
 Often, the psychotic symptoms start in the middle to late teen years.
 Slightly more boys develop it in childhood.
-But by the teen years it affects both boys and girls equally.
+But by the teen years, it affects both sexes equally.

 What causes schizophrenia in a child?